Nibamot/mysql-flask-ingress/README.md

 # Deploying a Flask API and MySQL server on with NGINX Ingress in Kubernetes

+I have used minikube as an example of a cloud-premise.
+This application has been packaged into a helmchart for sake of automation in deployment.
+Helming also makes our job easier to upgrade and track applications.

 This is a modified version of (https://github.com/RikKraanVantage/kubernetes-flask-mysql) with Ingress

 1. Deploys a Flask API to perform CRUD operations in the MySQL database